Chia-Network/chiapos/documents/proof_of_space.md

 #### Proving Performance

-The prover needs to be able to create proofs immediately, for blockchain consensus applications.
+The prover needs to be able to create proofs immediately for blockchain consensus applications.
 For challenges that don't have any proofs of space, steps 2-7 in [Proof Retrieval](#proof-retrieval) require only two disk lookups.

 When proofs exist, only 6 additional disk lookups are required to find the quality, per proof.